 Use Grips for Outdoor, Heavy-Duty Pulling

 When the time comes for pulling on a larger scale, a wire pulling grip is the way to go.
 Combining strength and durability, these grips have a steel construction and have been heat-treated.
 With up to thousands of pounds in terms of strength, these grips are typically used for pulling steel strand cables outdoors and are a must-have with any heavy-duty cable pulling assembly.

-HNSTools has a variety of accessories for your cable pulling needs as well, such as replacement leaders, darts, reels and repair kits for when things go wrong.
-For other items you may need for your project, check out our Cable Management and Cable Preparation Tools that you may need.
+HNSTools has a variety of cable pulling tools and accessories, such as replacement leaders, darts, reels, and repair kits for when things go wrong.
+For other items you may need for your project, check out our cable management and cable preparation tools that you may need.